TurboGears/tg2docs/docs/main/FormBasics.rst

 Creating Custom Dropdown Data
 -------------------------------

-Sometimes providing a fieldname alone is not enough of a customization to que your users into what they should be selecting.
+Sometimes providing a fieldname alone is not enough of a customization to inform your users into what they should be selecting.
 For this example, we will provide both name and description for the Genre field.
 This requires us to override the genre widget with one of our choosing.
 We will exend the existing sprox dropdown widget, modifying the update_params method to inject both name and description into